The History of the Galaxy

-Expansion: The History of the Galaxy ("История Галактики", Istoriya Galaktiki) is a science fiction book series by Russian writer Andrey Livadny with a plot spanning from the 23rd to the 39th centuries, it embraces several novels, tales, and stories, some of which are within the five collected stories.
+Expansion: The History of the Galaxy ("История Галактики", Istoriya Galaktiki) is a science fiction book series by Russian writer Andrey Livadny with a plot spanning from the 23rd to the 39th centuries.
+It embraces several novels, tales, and stories.
+Some of which are within the five collected stories.

-Several basic plot lines have the most impact on the series.
-These include devastating interstellar wars, contacts with alien races, and the collapse and rebirth of civilizations.
+Plotlines prominently featured in the series include: Devastating Interstellar Wars, Contacts with Alien Races, and The Collapse and Rebirth of Civilizations.
 All of these are intertwined to bring the galaxy to life.

-Morality is also central to many of the novels, especially those concerning artificial intelligence.
+Morality is also central to many of the novels, especially those concerning Artificial Intelligence.

 List of novels

 NOTE: The novels are listed in the chronological order of the story, not the publishing dates.